-Matt Gary is 43 years old and has been a competitive, drug-free powerlifter for 20 years.
+Matt Gary has been a competitive, drug-free powerlifter for well over 20 years.
 His educational background includes a BS in Kinesiological Science from the University of Maryland.
 In 1995, he was recognized as a Certified Strength & Conditioning Specialist (CSCS) via the National Strength & Conditioning Association.

-Matt is an active member of the USAPL where he serves as the Chairman of the Coaching Committee, a member of the Raw Committee, national referee, and coach.
+Matt is an active member of the USA Powerlifting where he serves as the Chairman of the Coaching Committee, a member of the Raw Committee, national referee, and coach.
 His coaching resume includes:

 - Head Coach USA Women’s Open (equipped) National Team 2010 – 2012 IPF World Championships

 - Head Coach USA Men’s Team 2009 IWGA World Games

 - Head Coach Atlantic & Midwest Regions, Quest Invitational – 2008 – 2010 Arnold Sports Festival